 The eastern third of the state—thirty-one counties—was divided from the remainder by decree of Pope Paul VI on February 7, 1973.
 That day also saw the ordination of our first bishop, Bernard J. Ganter.
 Bishop Ganter served here for nearly five years before being called back to his home state of Texas in 1977.

 Bishop Eusebius J. Beltran, from Atlanta, Georgia, was ordained at Holy Family Cathedral on April 20, 1978.
-In 1993 he became the third (and present) Archbishop of Oklahoma City, with the western two-thirds of Oklahoma as his pastoral responsibility.
+In 1993 he became the third Archbishop of Oklahoma City, with the western two-thirds of Oklahoma as his pastoral responsibility.
+(Archbishop Emeritus Beltran was succeeded by the current Archbishop of Oklahoma City, Archbishop Paul S. Coakley, on February 11, 2011.)

 The Diocese of Tulsa was then led by Bishop Edward J. Slattery, a native of Chicago, who was ordained in Rome by Pope John Paul II on January 6, 1994 and was the third Bishop of the Diocese of Tulsa.
 Bishop Slattery is now retired and living in the Tulsa area.